Richardaeld/Fat_Racoon_Kitchen/README.md

 ### JigSaw
 ![Jigsaw results](static/readme/testing/w3c-jigsaw.jpg "Jigsaw results")
 + Identifies errors in CSS
-+ Warnings are present for some of the css art but MDN shows they are not a problem.
++ Errors are present for some of the CSS art but MDN shows they are not a problem.
     + background "stacking gradient" example can be seen at [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Images/Using_CSS_gradients#stacked_gradients).
     + Background "repeating linear gradient" example can be seen at [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Images/Using_CSS_gradients#Repeating_linear_gradients).
++ Warnings are present for some of the vendor extensions but those are necessary and the errors can be ignored.

 ### W3C Validator
 ![W3C validator results](static/readme/testing/w3c.jpg "W3c validator results")